cisagov/LME/README.md

 Sysmon provides valuable logs for windows computers.
 For each of your windows client machines, install Sysmon like so:

-1. Download Logging Made Easy and unzip the folder.
+1. Download LME and unzip the folder.
 2. From inside the unzipped folder, run the following command in Administrator Powershell:
 ```
 .\scripts\install_sysmon.ps1
 ```

 ## Password Encryption:
-Password encryption is enabled using ansible-vault to store all lme user and lme service user passwords at rest.
+Password encryption is enabled using Ansible-vault to store all LME user and LME service user passwords at rest.
-We do submit a hash of the password to Have I been pwned to check to see if it is compromised: [READ MORE HERE](https://haveibeenpwned.com/FAQs), but since they're all randomly generated this should be RARE.
+We do submit a hash of the password to Have I Been Pwned to check to see if it is compromised: [READ MORE HERE](https://haveibeenpwned.com/FAQs), but since they're all randomly generated this should be rare.

-### where are passwords stored?:
+### Where Are Passwords Stored?:
 ```bash
 # Define user-specific paths
 USER_VAULT_DIR="/etc/lme/vault"
 PASSWORD_FILE="/etc/lme/pass.sh"
 ```

-### grabbing passwords:
+### Grabbing Passwords:
 To view the appropriate service user password run the following commands:
 ```
 #script: